-CBSE will file a petition in SC justifying its decision to scrap the moderation policy.
+According to top sources in the government, the Central Board of Secondary Education (CBSE) will file a special leave petition in the Supreme Court justifying its decision to scrap the moderation policy.

 At a high-level meeting today chaired by Union HRD Minister Prakash Javadekar, it was decided that the Board will take legal opinion before deciding on its future course of action.

 "Legal opinion was sought and it was decided that the board may challenge the order and results will be announced on basis of the decision," a source said.